SEARCH AND WILDFLOWER

 Knowing about the people who collected, studied, described, named, and cataloged the plants of an area gives us a better understanding of the history of that area, the relationships among scientists and explorers at that time, the progress of science, and the rigors endured in the quest for knowledge and beauty.
-The botanists who roamed the American West in the 19th century are an especially interesting group because they collected and cataloged at a time of worldwide enthusiasm for exploration and scientific advancement.
+The botanists who roamed America in the 18th, 19th, and early 20th centuries are an especially interesting group because they collected and cataloged at a time of worldwide enthusiasm for exploration and scientific advancement.
 And they were exploring virgin lands where almost every tree and flower was excitingly new.
 Enthusiasm and joy in discovery floods out of their reports, journals, newspaper articles, and books.
 It was a very heady time for all explorers.

 There was, of course, a financial aspect to collecting plants.
 Expeditions had to be paid for and explorers' city homes had mortgages.
 Thus it was common to solicit the assistance of philanthropists, intellectual societies, universities, and gardens to finance trips.
 It was also common to collect multiple specimens in the field, returning some of these to those who had financed the trip and selling other sets to private collectors, herbaria, and universities.

-Lives were lost and collections, too, were lost: it was maddeningly common for specimens of plants, rocks, and fossils, and surveying data to be lost when rains and floods soaked them or pack animals carrying them toppled off mountain ledges, or rats on ships ate them.
+Lives were lost and collections were lost: it was maddeningly common for specimens of plants, rocks, and fossils, and surveying data to be lost when rains and floods soaked them or pack animals carrying them toppled off mountain ledges, or rats on ships ate them.
 Much of the Lewis and Clark botanical collection and some journals were lost in the Expedition's river travels.
-Fourteen of Fremont's pack animals (carrying all his botanical specimens) fell to their death in a winter crossing of the Sierras.
+Fremont's pack animals carrying all his botanical specimens fell to their deaths in a winter crossing of the Sierras.
 Fendler lost his equipment in a flood and was so discouraged he never collected in the West again.

 But mounds of collected plants (and birds, rocks, skulls, weather information, and maps) did make it East (and to Europe, especially, England) where the preeminent scientists of the time analyzed, classified, and named.
 For much of the 19th century (when thousands upon thousands of plant discoveries in the West were made) the botanical taxonomic authorities were John Torrey and Asa Gray in the United States and William and Joseph Hooker (father and son) in England.
 These men assigned names that described plant characteristics, geographical locations, and plant relationships, or (relevant to our discussion here) honored people who were important botanists, naturalists, and explorers in the West, the United States, or in other parts of the world.
-Over twenty percent of the plants shown in this web site have a person's name as part or all of their scientific name.
-(Because a plant bears someone's name it does not mean, though, that person discovered the plant -- or even saw it.)
-(See also scientific name.)
+Over twenty percent of the plants shown in this website have a person's name as part or all of their scientific name.
+(It should be noted, though, that having a person's name on a plant does not mean that person discovered the plant, or even saw it.
+See scientific names.)